 The Takeaway

 There are a lot of reasons students may want to transfer law schools.
 Typically, this happens after a student has completed their 1L year.
-Admissions committees will generally evaluate factors including a student’s 1L grads, the letter of recommendation, their resume and any law-related extracurriculars, and the student’s personal statement, among other factors as determined by the school.
+Admissions committees will generally evaluate factors including a student’s 1L grades, letters of recommendation, their resume, any law-related extracurriculars, and the student’s personal statement, among other factors as determined by the school.

 Nearly 90% of law students graduate with student loan debt.
-Student loan refinancing might be right for you if your current loans have high-interest rates and if you have a solid credit score.
+Student loan refinancing might be right for you if you have good credit and could potentially qualify for a lower interest rate.
 Keep in mind that if you refinance federal loans, you give up the opportunity to take advantage of income-based repayment plans or federal relief offerings such as deferment or forbearance.
 You can consider refinancing your undergrad loans while in law school, or once you have a steady job after law school, you can refinance your undergrad and law school loans.

 You may also consider taking out a private student loan with SoFi to finance the rest of your law school experience.
 SoFi offers flexible repayment plans and a quick application with no fees.